 Mr Domos is a keen teacher and trainer of GPs, physiotherapists, junior doctors and orthopaedic trainees.
 He is one of the course convenor of the ORUK London Shoulder and Elbow FRCS(Orth) course.
 He is also a member of the Watanabe Club, which is a group of shoulder surgeons with unified interest in sharing experiences and techniques to the next generation.
 He is consistently involved in research (which has led to an MD degree), with several publications in peer-review journals, book chapters and annual presentations at various scientific meetings.
 To maintain his professional development, he regularly attends and teaches (as Faculty member) at national and international courses, to keep his knowledge and skills up-to-date.

-He also works within a group structure at Total Orthopaedics, that exists to provide a multi-specialty service with the benefits of collaborative and innovative working.
+He also works within a group structure at Total Orthopaedics, that exists to provide a multi-speciality service with the benefits of collaborative and innovative working.